The Opinion Page

 The town owns the building.
 It could continue to do so while working with groups like the Petersham Committee (meeting the needs of our seniors) and others who might want to take on small pieces of what could become a mixed-use facility.
 The town could create an Economic Development group or a Redevelopment Authority to serve as landlord for several tenants.
 Leasehold improvements could be the tenants' responsibility.

-In October, the town convened a community meeting to see if a "consensus" can be agreed upon.
+The town has town convened a community meeting to see if a "consensus" can be agreed upon.
 If the answer is NO, then we go back to square one and the "tear it down folks" will come back in force with a recommendation to spend another half million for demolition -- to throw away a building that could meet several needs and generate new revenue for the town -- a building which the town presently values at $600,000.

 Demolition would bring the out of pocket cost of creating a big blank spot in our town center to somewhere around $200,000 an acre.